-Carrying on owners with the state Crosby, Stills and Nash a thriving photographer and Crosby has written a wellreceived autobiolography.
-This summer, the tour will focus not only on beloved CS&N standards like "Wooden Ships" and "Long Time Gone," but include individualsolo works and new songs.
-Not only has the music and love of playing together endured, so has the friendship.
-For example, when Crosby needed a place to recuperate after his liver transplant, Nash offered his place in Hawaii.
+Crosby, Stills and Nash a thriving photographer and Crosby has written a wellreceived autobiolography This summer, the tour will focus not only onbeloved CS&N standards like "Wooden Ships" and "Long Time Gone," but include individualsolo works and new songs.
+Not only has the music and love of playing together endured, so has the friendship, For example, when Crosby needed a place to recuperate after his liver transplant.
+Nash offered his place in Hawaii.
 When Stills organized a benefit to raise funds for his daughter's school, C&N were there.
 Some things haven't changed.
-As of last year, Joni Mitchell still owned the Laurel Canyon digs that inspired "Our House."
+As of last year, Joni Mitchell still owned the Laurel Canyon digs that inspired "Our House!"
 And Nash feels that even though Vietnam, Kent State, Woodstock and Watergate are past, the social climate is alive and kicking.
 Still a very active activist, he maintains that people don't have to be helplessly hoping: "(They) need to know that ... their vote does count.
-People need to know that they are not sheep, that they can affect their destiny in a very real way, even it it's as simple as going to a local charity and answering phones for a day or making coffee so that somebody else doesn't have to."
-The Clarkston (MI) News Wed., June 5, 1996 5 B FLAG camp returns

-Youngsters age 8-11 can enter a little corner of Japan, France, Germany or Latin America this summer through Clarkston schools' FLAG Camp.
-FLAG stands for Foreign Languages Are Great.
-Enrollments are now being accepted, through June 25, for the summer program that will teach kids foreign language and culture.
+People need to know that they are not sheep, that they can affect their destiny in a very real way, even it it's as simple as going to a local charity and answering phones for a day or making coffee so that somebody else doesn't FLAG camp returns The Clarksion (MI) News Wed., June 5, 1996 5 B Youngsters age 8-11 can enter a little comer of Japan, France, Germany or Latin America this summer through Clarkston schools' FLAG Camp.
+FLAG stands for Foreign Languages Are Great Enrollments are now being accepted, through June 25, for the summer program that will teach kids foreign language and culture.
 Students can choose from French, Japanese, Spanish or German.
 The four-day mini-camp will be offered July 23-26 at Clarkston Middle School and includes an international lunch each day.
-Besides spending time in the classroom on language instruction, kids will get to make origami, dance, sing and cook crepes.
+Besides spending time in the classroom on language instruction, kids will get to make origami. dance, sing and cook crepes.
 Cost is \$96 and can be paid all at once or in two equal payments by July 5.
 To register, send a check to FLAG Camp c/o Nancy Frumkin, Clarkston High School, 6595 Middle Lake Rd., Clarkston, MI 48346.
 For more information call Frumkin at 625-0900 (before June 15) or 851-6816 thereafter.
+Have a Milestone coming up in your life?
+Send it to the Clarkston News, 5 S. Main St., Clarkston, MI 48346.
+Deadline is noon on Monday for consideration for that week's paper.
+For questions, call 625-3370.

 - Heavy-duty Lawn Tractor

 - All Steel Construction

 - Powerful 14, 15 or 16hp OHV engines

 0% Interest & No Payment Until January 1997, available to qualified customers with 15% down.
 After 1-1-97, Revolving Charge Plan based on 1/ 36th repayment terms at prime rate plus 11% APR.
 Minimum Finance Charge 50 cents.

-1
+- Hydrostatic Drive

+- Electric blade engagement

+- 38" or 44" axle mounted Free FloatingTM mowers

+Outdoor Power Equipment

 UNIVERSITY LAWN EQUIPMENT, INC.